Common Skin Concerns

 Most of the common reactions are a result of Food or drugs causing acute hives and possibly angioedema.
 Adults and children are also prone to viral or bacterial infection which can also trigger hives in both.

-Eczema is a very common allergic reaction and concern today effecting many and commonly seen on the face, elbows and knees is atopic dermatitis or eczema.
+Eczema is a very common allergic reaction and concern today affecting many and commonly seen on the face, elbows and knees is atopic dermatitis or eczema.

 This red, scaly, itchy rash is more common in young infants and those who have a personal or family history of allergy.